 Public transport is available to a limited degree, consisting of minibuses, which ply a few routes and usually operate for men only.
 Buses that do admit women have a screened off area, separating them from the men.
-A better option for visitors, though, are taxis (white in colour), which can be booked through the hotel or hired directly from an amenable driver.
+A better option for visitors, though, are taxis (white in colour), which can be booked through hotels or hired directly off the street.
 Fares are reasonable and the taxis are metered.
 Car hire is also possible, but driving can be a little daunting, despite the deceptively easy-looking wide roads.
 Directional road signs tend to have English translations, but street signs are in Arabic only.
-Some traffic rules differ from those in the west, and penalties for speeding or reckless driving are severe.
+Some traffic rules differ from those in the West, and penalties for speeding or reckless driving are severe.

 Become our Riyadh Travel Expert

 We are looking for contributors for our Riyadh travel guide.
 If you are a local, a regular traveller to Riyadh or a travel professional with time to contribute and answer occasional forum questions, please contact us.